 Simplifying embedded literacy and numeracy for tertiary tutors: Practical ideas and resources for teaching and learning

-This two-year project seeks to produce a series of short guides to support vocational and foundation tutors to embed literacy and numeracy in their teaching practice.
+The aim of this two-year project was to produce a series of short guides to support vocational and foundation tutors to embed literacy and numeracy in their teaching practice.

-This project aims to provide resources that support vocational and foundation tutors by simplifying the teaching and learning process of embedding literacy.
+The aims of this project were to provide resources that support vocational and foundation tutors by simplifying the teaching and learning process of embedding literacy.

 The core output of the project is a series of A4 PDFs which outline key ideas about embedding literacy and numeracy in tertiary teaching.

-These guides will be developed in consultation with a tutor advisory group from a variety of teaching areas across both WelTec and Whitireia, including painting, engineering, hairdressing and business administration.
-These tutors will feedback on the practicality of the teaching and learning ideas presented and how easily they could be implemented in their teaching context.
+These guides were developed in consultation with a tutor advisory group from a variety of teaching areas across both WelTec and Whitireia, including painting, engineering, hairdressing and business administration.
+These tutors gave feedback on the practicality of the teaching and learning ideas presented and how easily they could be implemented in their teaching context.

 Once these core resources are tested, refined and finalised, a practice sharing forum will be held.